Syntactic Content Assist

 See the simple Runnable example to understand this flow.

-These concerns are not part of the Chevrotain library, Chevrotain only deals with syntactic context assist and it is the responsibility of the end users to handle the semantic content assistance logic of their specific languages.
-However, a more complex Runnable exampleopen in new window is provided to demonstrate some of these possible "advance" flows mentioned above.
+These concerns are not part of the Chevrotain library.
+Chevrotain only deals with syntactic content assist, and it is the responsibility of the end users to handle the semantic content assistance logic of their specific languages.
+However, a more complex Runnable example is provided to demonstrate some of these possible "advanced" flows mentioned above.

 Limitations